 use Understanding and Using English Grammar, by Betty Schrampfer Azar.
 We are using the third edition in class, but

 the fourth edition, available here in .pdf form is very little different.
 You may access the entire book any time, free.

 We don't do a lot of work on grammar in this class, but we do some.

 Click here to access pdf version of Understanding and Using English Grammar, 4th edition.

 I would suggest that you print out pages 20 and 21,

 a list of common irregular verbs.
 Unfortunately, the commonest verbs are very likely to be irregular.

 The English Book Night will be at

-a class.
-I look forward to seeing you at my home on October 25.
-Learning a foreign language is hard work,
+It is not a class.
+I look forward to seeing you at my home on November 29.
+Learning a foreign language is